i was six years old in a pew too big, swinging my legs, counting the breaths

 this body, this fear, this debt you’ll never pay back."

-so I bit my tongue ‘til i lost the taste and wore my bruises like rosary beads.
+so i bit my tongue ‘til i lost the taste and wore my bruises like rosary beads.

-i got sick in the parking lot spit up something i swear was moving.
+i got sick in the parking lot

-and god is a man with a voice like a gavel,
+and god is a man with a voice like a gavel, a hand on the back of my neck.

 tells me to kneel, tells me to listen,